sky-map-team/stardroid/README.md

 ## Building

-The build process is pretty horribles.
+The build process is pretty horrible.
 To make it easier please use the shell script

     ./build_skymap.sh